virtusize/virtusize.github.io/_sources/oc/getting-started.txt

 The order is the container holding all the information about this purchase.
 The object is instantiated by the order confirmation script from Virtusize and passed as a parameter into the function implemented by the retailer.
-This is the same way the integration script works.
+This is working the same way as in the integration script.

 Example::